-As with past reports, the Board remains encouraged by the performance of the ECAA-Ed and Bright Schools technical assistance programs.
-We have previously recommended that the Legislature continue funding the ECAA-Ed program, and are pleased to note the Legislature's reallocation of remaining Proposition 39 K-12 funds through SB 110 to support the ECAA-Ed Competitive loan program.
-We believe the ECAA-Ed Competitive loan program will result in significant energy savings and reductions in greenhouse gas emissions going forward.
+As with past reports, the Board remains encouraged by the performance of the Energy Conservation Assistance Act Education Subaccount (ECAA-Ed) loan program and Bright Schools technical assistance program.
+We have previously recommended that the Legislature continue funding the ECAA-Ed program, and are pleased to note the Legislature's reallocation of remaining Proposition 39 K-12 funds through SB 110 to support the ECAA-Ed Competitive Loan Program.
+We believe the ECAA-Ed Competitive Loan Program will result in significant energy savings and reductions in greenhouse gas emissions going forward.

 The Board is also encouraged by the significant progress realized to date through the School Bus Replacement Program, created through SB 110 and supported by the reallocation of \$75 million in remaining Proposition 39 K-12 funds.
-The program received over 200 applications requesting replacement of more than 1,600 diesel school buses with battery-electric school buses throughout California.
-While the program was able to fund 233 new buses, it lacked additional funding to support many other well-qualified applicants.
+We believe the emissions reductions and associated health benefits associated with the School Bus Replacement Program investments are significant and recommend the Legislature provide funding to support the School Bus Replacement Program.

 There is no doubt that the California Clean Energy Jobs Act continues to create real value for the state of California, and contributes to meeting the state's larger education, energy, climate, and economic development goals.
-We strongly believe the Legislature should continue to fund this program going forward through annual or one-time appropriations, now that direct funding from tax revenues generated by Proposition 39 has ended.
-Funding to support the continuation of Citizens Oversight Board operations, independent audits of the Clean Energy Jobs Fund and selected projects, and annual evaluations to the Legislature should also be considered.
+While the Board recognizes and fully supports the School Energy Efficiency Stimulus (SEES) Program created by AB 841 in 2020 to support the safe reopening of schools and protect the health of children and teachers alike, we believe the Legislature should also continue to fund portions of the California Clean Energy Jobs Act with one-time appropriations now that direct funding from tax revenues generated by Proposition 39 has ended.